MicrosoftDocs/biztalk-docs/his/core/how-to-add-the-mqsc-adapter-to-a-biztalk-server-installation1.md

 ---
-title: "How to Add the MQSC Adapter to a BizTalk Server Installation1 | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017"
+title: "How to Add the MQSC Adapter to a BizTalk Server Installation | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017" ms.prod: "host-integration-server"
-ms.prod: "host-integration-server"